mendersoftware/mender-docs/04.Artifacts/01.Yocto-project/99.Variables/docs.md

 <!--AUTOVERSION: "introduced in the Yocto Project 2.7 (%)"/ignore-->
 !!!
 This variable was introduced in the Yocto Project 2.7 (warrior) release.

-The size of the optional swap partiton in the generated `.biosimg`, `.sdimg` or `.uefiimg` file.
+The size of the optional swap partition in the generated `.biosimg`, `.sdimg` or `.uefiimg` file.
 By default no swap partition is created, setting this variable to a value greater than zero will add one after the other partitions.